ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

  - servo linkages in vtol often need further travel of the servos to cover the full tilt travel
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+Servo power increased from 2150 to 2500.